hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 You can put configurations in either file, and you can create either if it doesn’t exist. **But why two different files?
 What is the difference?**

 The difference is that **`.bash_profile` is executed for login shells, while `.bashrc` is executed for interactive non-login shells**.
 It is helpful to have these separate files when there are preferences you only want to see on the login and not every time you open a new terminal window.
-For example, suppose you would like to print some lengthy diagnostic information about your machine (load average, memory usage, current users, etc) - the `.bash_profile` would be a good place since you would only want in displayed once when starting out
+For example, suppose you would like to print some lengthy diagnostic information about your machine (load average, memory usage, current users, etc) - the `.bash_profile` would be a good place since you would only want in displayed once when starting out.

 Most of the time you don’t want to maintain two separate configuration files for login and non-login shells.
-For example, when you set a `$PATH`, you want it to apply to both.
+For example, when you export a `$PATH` (as we had done previously), you want it to apply to both.
 You can do this by sourcing `.bashrc` from within your `.bash_profile` file.
 Take a look at your `.bash_profile` file, it has already been done for you:

 ```bash
 $ less ~/.bash_profile